nurakmaljalil91/Software-Engineer-and-Programming/README.md

 ## Software Engineer and Programming

-Welcome to my Obsidian vault for Software Engineering and Programming.
+Welcome to my [Obsidian](https://obsidian.md/) vault for Software Engineering and Programming.
 This vault contains notes, references, and resources for various programming languages, tools, and best practices that I use in my work as a software engineer.
+## How to use

+Install [Obsidian](https://obsidian.md/) from https://obsidian.md/ and create new vault.

+Put this note inside it.
 ## Programming Languages

 - [[C++]] A powerful, high-performance programming language used for system/software development and game programming.